akashdas2004/defi_chatbot_assistant/README.md

 ## Features

-- **Real-Time Market Data:** Fetches top DeFi tokens with price, 24h change, and market cap.
-Automatically falls back to a backup API if the primary is unavailable.
+- **Real-Time Market Data:** Fetches top DeFi tokens with price, 24h change, and market cap using CoinMarketCap API.
 - **Custom Alerts:** Set price alerts for your favorite tokens and get notified instantly.
 - **Daily Digest:** Receive a daily summary of the DeFi market.
 - **Definitions & Explanations:** Get clear explanations of DeFi terms and concepts.
-- **Multilingual Support:** Supports multiple languages for a global audience.
 - **User-Friendly Commands:** Simple commands and inline buttons for easy interaction.

 ---